How Much to Save for Retirement at Every Age

 In your 20s

 If you want to go one step further, consider saving 10% of your salary in a 401(k) or other employer-sponsored retirement fund.
-Pay attention to your employer match if it’s available – your employer may match all or part of your contribution up to a certain percentage.
+Pay attention to your employer match if it’s available – they may match all or part of your contribution up to a certain percentage.
 You can also look into alternate retirement account options, such as a Roth IRA.

 In your 30s